Thiazide and Thiazide-Like Diuretics

 • Systemic lupus erythematosus (SLE): can exacerbate symptoms.

-Adverse effects
+Adverse Effects

-• Hypomagnesaemia (notably with alcohol-related cirrhosis)
+• Hypomagnesaemia is more common with alcohol-related cirrhosis

 • Hypercalcaemia (usually mild) due to reduction in calcium excretion, marked and continuous hypercalcaemia may be due to hyperparathyroidism